 Property owners may apply for a credit to their stormwater utility charge if they meet established criteria regarding the alternative stormwater service of their property.
 Please refer to Section 8.08 of the Stormwater Utility Ordinance for information on the applicability of Stormwater credit.

 Property owners have the opportunity to appeal decisions made by the Director of Public Works to the Stormwater Utility Committee.
-Please refer to Section 8.09 of the Stormwater Utility Ordinance for more information on the applicability an appeal.
+Please refer to Section 8.09 of the Stormwater Utility Ordinance for more information on the applicability of an appeal.